Own Your Life to Overcome Challenges

 When You Take Personal Responsibility

-When an adult discovers this concept as an important element of who they should be, they are open to learn and grow.
-The mere fact that they are willing to take personal responsibility for themselves is the catalyst for increased curiosity and excitement for life.
-It is the childlike wonder that keeps them from closing themselves off from others with unsavory thoughts, words, and actions.
-They may or may not learn it at home, which many of us don’t when poor, trapped, fearful behavior is modeled.
+When as an adult you discover this concept as an important element of who you should be, you are open to learn and grow.
+The mere fact that you are willing to take personal responsibility for yourself is the catalyst for increased curiosity and excitement for life.
+It is the childlike wonder that keeps you from closing yourself off from others with unsavory thoughts, words, and actions.
+You may or may not learn it at home, which many of us don’t when poor, trapped, fearful behavior is modeled.

 However, you have all the power in the world to take back your life, take ownership of the direction you choose to move and how you invest into yourself.
 Owning your life doesn’t excuse anything bad that happened to you when you were young, most of that may never be reconciled or put right.
-It doesn’t mean that you own responsibility for anything that was out of your control.
+It doesn’t matter, it doesn’t mean that you own responsibility for anything that was out of your control.
 It does mean that as an adult, you can now make more excellent choices for a better life, higher vibrations and rising above mediocrity in and around you.
 You choose the type of deposits you allow into your heart, mind, and body, in alignment with your eternal spirit.
 Your words and actions can vindicate yourself, redeem the adversity from the cause; you can receive grace from God, and give grace to yourself and others.
 Remember that each human has only learned what they’ve learned, they only know what they know, until they search for a better way to live or are mentored into living excellently.
-They don’t only do what’s expected, but go above and beyond in all areas of life because it honors themselves and others.
-They don’t need to shout out every accomplishment with a megaphone because they know who they are and what they’re capable of doing with no need to justify it to anyone else.
+Then, you don’t only do what’s expected, but go above and beyond in all areas of life because it honors yourself and others.
+You don’t need to shout out every accomplishment with a megaphone because you know who you are and what you’re capable of doing with no need to justify it to anyone else.

 Living Excellently is a result of: